Josh Bell Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.92 team ERA that ranks 27th among all MLB pitching staffs.
+- The Nationals have the 27th-ranked team ERA across all league pitching staffs (4.91).

-- The righty last pitched on Friday against the Philadelphia Phillies, when he tossed four innings, allowing six earned runs while giving up six hits.
+- The right-hander last appeared on Saturday against the Philadelphia Phillies, when he threw six scoreless innings while giving up five hits.

-- The 25-year-old has put together a 7.00 ERA and 8.5 strikeouts per nine innings in five games this season, while giving up a batting average of .209 to his opponents.
+- The 26-year-old has put together a 4.56 ERA and 7.5 strikeouts per nine innings in 19 games this season, while allowing a batting average of .259 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.